Professional Skills Course

 What is the Professional Skills Course

-The goal of the Professional Skills Course (PSC) is to offer students more guided instruction in certain subject areas after they have already gained some practical experience through a traditional training contract.
+The goal of the PSC is to offer students more guided instruction in certain subject areas after they have already gained some practical experience through a traditional training contract.
 It builds on the foundation of the knowledge gained through the Legal Practice Course (LPC), and ensures that candidates are able to apply the classroom-based LPC learnings along with the legal skills experience they are building during their work experience.

 The PSC must be offered by and/or paid for by the training contract employer (i.e. law firms or law departments which are licensed to offer training contracts), and forms a compulsory element of the period of recognised training which all candidates must complete before admission to the roll of solicitors.